Effetre glass

 Effetre glass ([ˌɛffeˈtrɛ], Italian F3, abbreviated form of fratelli tre, "three brothers"), once known as Moretti glass, is a kind of glass used in lampworking.
 It is considered a medium-soft glass and is popular because of its wide range of colors and the ease with which it is molded and shaped when hot.
-Genuine Effetre glass is made in Italy by the Effetre Murano S.r.l that has replaced since 2010 the Effetre International Company, on the island of Murano.
+Genuine Effetre glass is made in Italy by the Effetre Murano S.r.l, on the island of Murano.
 It has a working temperature of 1733 F and a coefficient of expansion value of 104.
 Effetre is a variety of soda-lime glass.